AymaneK24/DevSecOps_Netflix_Monitoring-Alerting/README.md

  ##  Notification

 Jenkins Notifications :
-You go first and turn your eamil into 2FA in settings and you go create a password foe an app you name netflix in gmail for example.
+You go first and turn your eamil into 2FA in settings and you go create a password for an app you name netflix in gmail for example.

 in jenkins system, you configure settings of email and email extended with `smtp.gmail.com`  in the server name , and the rest you know it's easy.